Sutherland Springs church shooting: Military service and violent behavior

-Personal life
+Relationships

 After his release, Kelley returned to New Braunfels, where he lived in a converted barn at his parents' home.
 Shortly thereafter, he was investigated for sexual assault and rape, and for a physical assault of his then-girlfriend.
 A 2013 statement from the woman who accused Kelley of sexual assault detailed an alleged attack on her.
 A separate statement from Kelley's first wife (who divorced him in October 2012) said that Kelley had physically abused her during the marriage; the woman wrote, "For a whole year, he slapped me, choked me, kicked me, water-boarded me and held a gun to my head."
 However, the Comal County, Texas, Sheriff's Office did not bring charges against Kelley, and "the case became inactive because the victim did not respond to four follow-up calls and messages from a sheriff's office detective."

 On April 4, 2014, Kelley married his then-girlfriend.
 The couple moved into a mobile home in Colorado Springs, Colorado, where he was charged in August 2014 for misdemeanor cruelty to animals after beating his malnourished husky.
 He was given a deferred sentence of probation and was ordered to pay restitution and other fees; the charge was dismissed in March 2016, after he completed the sentence.
 In January 2015, a resident of El Paso County, Colorado, was granted a protection order against him.